Flight Attendant Requirements

 Knowing the flight attendant job requirements is essential to have a career as a flight attendant.

-You can become a flight attendant even if you have no experience, but you must meet the minimum flight attendant qualifications for the flight attendant position to be considered.
+You can become a flight attendant even if you have no experience, but you must meet the minimum qualifications for the flight attendant position to get the job.

-This post will define the 12 flight attendant requirements you need to get hired as a flight attendant.
-Plus, I added the big three major airlines’ exact requirements to this list.
+This post will define the 10 ten flight attendant requirements you need to get hired as a flight attendant.

 Why Are Flight Attendant Requirements Important?

-- – Being a flight attendant is an intense job, and airlines want flight attendants who can perform their job duties without restriction.
+Being a flight attendant is a demanding and challenging profession.
+Airlines need flight attendants who can execute their responsibilities effortlessly and without limitations.

 As a flight attendant, age is just a number.
 You can be too young to be a flight attendant but not too old if you are in good shape and can work long hours and do some heavy lifting.